Volkswagen ID. Polo: Powertrain

+The is offered with two battery options - a 37 kWh LFP and 52 kWh lithium nickel manganese cobalt oxides (NMC) batteries.

+Initially at launch there are three power options: the 37 kWh battery is available with either a 116 bhp or 134 bhp electric motor, and the 52 kWh battery is equipped with a 208 bhp motor.
+A future GTI version is expected to be equipped with a 223 bhp motor but not at the time of the launch.

+Charging speeds depends on battery size; the 37 kWh battery can charged up to 90 kW DC and the larger 52 kWh up to 105 kW.

+Consumption in city is reported to be below 11 kWh/100km, during eco drive with auxiliaries off.

 Concept cars

 Volkswagen ID.
 Life (2021)

 The Volkswagen ID.
-Life was the first VW concept car intended to foresse an upcoming supermini car for the ID. series — and even to replace Volkswagen Polo, in the early plans of replacing the entire range by BEV models — as a crossover SUV model, designed by Klaus Zyciora and Jozef Kabaň, who said "Volkswagen's design language always has to move in a more timeless direction.
+Life was the first VW concept car intended to foresee an upcoming supermini car for the ID. series — and even to replace Volkswagen Polo, in the early plans of replacing the entire range by BEV models — as a crossover SUV model, designed by Klaus Zyciora and Jozef Kabaň, who said "Volkswagen's design language always has to move in a more timeless direction.
 It fits the brand.
 We want to be authentic and clear and use real materials.”
 However, in 2022, the project based on this concept has fallen out of favour, to be replaced by models designed closer to existing VW models.